NguyenTran88/HackHarvard/README.md

 ## What we learned:

 During the last 36 hours, we learned to think outside the box, challenge ourselves, and acquire skills we never thought we could gain.
 Furthermore, meeting incredible people who took this experience to the next level has been a privilege; realizing that we can create something beneficial and unique in such a short time is truly remarkable.

+In addition, we learned how to use the AssemblyAI.
+We learned how to work with optional command line arguments in python.
+We also learned how to use version control with git/Github, such as using branches and pull requests to simultaneously work on different tasks at the same time.
+We learned how to incorporate python scripts into Express/NodeJS projects.
+Finally, we learned how to work with file uploads in Javascript.

 ## Possible setbacks / Next steps: